 - Why call it a Crusade?

-The truth is that the crusades were a European response to several centuries of incessant attack and aggression by Islamic armies begun by Mohammad and carried on by every one of his successors.
-The exact number of crusades that were carried out in medieval times is a matter of disagreement among scholars.
-Most say nine crusades happened; others say more.
-Nobody that is well informed denies that, though most or even all crusaders were at least nominally Christian, some did not act in a Christian manner.
-As in all wars, the crusades brought out the best and the worst in people.
-Some crusaders showed great brutality during the crusades - as did some Muslims.
-In addition, lack of knowledge and understanding of the lands that were being traversed by the Crusaders led to some amazing errors and atrocities.
-On the other hand there were many noble and chivalrous crusaders - and Muslims.
-The noble crusaders should be remembered and respected for the fact that they were successful in containing, for a time, the insidious or overt expansion of the evil movement that is Islam.
+The truth is that the Crusades were a European response to several centuries of incessant attack and aggression by Islamic armies begun by Mohammad and carried on by every one of his successors.
+The exact number of Crusades that were carried out in medieval times is a matter of disagreement among scholars.
+Most say nine Crusades happened; others say more.
+Nobody that is well informed denies that, though most or even all Crusaders were at least nominally Christian, some did not act in a Christian manner.
+As in all wars, the Crusades brought out the best or the worst in people.
+Some Crusaders showed great brutality during the Crusades - as did many Muslims.
+In addition, lack of knowledge and understanding of the lands that were being traversed by the Crusaders led to some amazing and appalling errors and atrocities (on both sides).
+On the other hand there were many noble and chivalrous Crusaders - and Muslims.
+The noble Crusaders should be remembered and respected for the fact that they were successful in containing, for a time, the insidious or overt expansion of the evil movement that is Islam.